cfd2474/TAK-Portal/docs/roadmap.md

 ## High / In Progress
 - Add an audit log for Global Admins to audit actions
+- Control what channels agency admins get
+- Add a button to resend onboarding email

 ## Medium
 - Create a beta mode toggle so code testing does not effect normal users